vpp-dev/vpp-release-notes/README.md

 @page release_notes_2406 Release notes for VPP 24.06

-More than 129 commits since the previous release, including 49 fixes.
+More than 130 commits since the previous release, including 49 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Mon Mar 25 01:58:34 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Tue Mar 26 01:55:46 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER